Pandalism/pandalism.github.io/_posts/2019-11-01-magnetic-finger-implant.md

 ## A Year After - Downsides

+So two only aspects in my life where I 'feel' it getting in the way are washing the dishes and playing basketball.
+The former which I hate anyways (how do I still not have a dishwasher?) and the latter which I'm not terribly great at.
+Whilst its mostly just a great excuse for when I miss a layup, I do think it affects my off hand dribbling, just feeling its there.
+In the end this will probably be one of the main reasons I take it out once I'm done experimenting with it.

 ## Continuation and Final Notes

 Experiments!
 I mean, its in there now, so not much else to do other than have some fun with it.
-I have yet to get around to it but I particularly would love to test passing music and other stimuli through
+I have yet to get around to it but I particularly would love to test passing music and other stimuli through with coils of wire.
+Or implementing some sort of security by using the magnetic properties, since adding a reed switch is easy, and the invisible aspect of it will make any malicious snoopers think its capacitive or fingerprint based.